Air Fryer Orange Chicken

 • Budget-friendly.
 Put the takeout menu down.
 My homemade recipe is so much better AND inexpensive to make, too!

-Ingredients needed
+Key Ingredients

 • Soy sauce.
 To marinate the chicken.
-You can use tamari or coconut aminos if you’re gluten free.
+You can use tamari or coconut aminos if you’re gluten-free.

 For the orange chicken sauce: